UMNLibraries/racial_covenants_processor/README.md

 - PostGIS/PostgreSQL

 ## Note on legacy code
-The "deeds" app is currently not being used, except to port over the legacy classification system for comparison with the new Zooniverse-native methods
+The "deed' app is currently not being used, except to port over the legacy classification system for comparison with the new Zooniverse-native methods

 ## High-level workflow